zhullyb/monyhar/monyhar/docs/patterns/inversion-of-control.md

 aware of the specific high-level class's existence, or a high-level class to plug logic into a low-level class.

-There are a few main ways this is done in Chromium:
+There are a few main ways this is done in Monyhar:

 * Callbacks
 * Observers